Wearing and Caring for Masks

-To safeguard the health of others, you will be asked to leave any public space on campus if you are not wearing a mask.
+To safeguard the health of others, you will be asked to leave any indoor public space on campus if you are not wearing a mask.
 Southwestern is also providing every student, faculty member, and staff member two high-quality nonmedical-grade masks (see “Where can I find a dependable mask?” below).

 What if I have an underlying medical condition, such as asthma or chronic obstructive pulmonary disease (COPD), that makes wearing a mask uncomfortable?